connctd/giphy-connector/Tutorial.md

 	// Create a new instance of our connector service, err := service.NewConnectorService(dbClient, connctdClient, giphyProvider, thingTemplate, connector.DefaultLogger)

+	// Start the event handler listening to action and property update events service.EventHandler(ctx)

 	// Create a new HTTP handler using the service httpHandler := connector.NewConnectorHandler(nil, service, publicKey)

-	// Start the event handler listening to action and property update events service.EventHandler(ctx)

 	// Start Giphy provider
-	giphyProvider.Run()
+	giphyProvider.Run(ctx)

 	// Start the http server using our handler http.ListenAndServe(":8080", httpHandler)